ingenuity-build/testnets/killerqueen/UI/README.md

 Please be advised that each user can get 100 atoms / osmo per 48h period (for a total of 5 claims across the duration of Killer Queen)

+**Tasks:**

+- **Good old fashioned lover boy:** Run through the staking interface to mint a qAtom on the Hub testnet.
+- **Bicycle Race:** Run through the staking interface to mint qOsmo on the Osmosis testnet.

+More tasks will be added during the coming days.

 Happy testing!